barthap/ElectroInventory/README.md

 ## Client details and configuration
 Client a React app based on [react-admin](https://marmelab.com/react-admin/index.html).
 I've decided to use this tool because it mostly suits my needs and has many features out of the box, e.g. pagination, filtering, CRUD forms and displays.
-It became much easier to do nice user interface using react-admin than writing everything myself.
+It became much easier to create nice user interface using react-admin than writing everything myself.

 ### File structure of `inventory-client`